MarcinZarkowski/Holy-Cow/README.md

   - Turn cows into steaks to heal yourself
   - Destroy UFOs blocking your path
   - Clear obstacles from a distance
-- Bomb counter displayed in top-left corner (decreases as you throw)
+- Bomb counter displayed in bottom-left corner (decreases as you throw)

 ## Building and Running the Game